What is e-commerce?

 E-commerce (electronic commerce) is the buying and selling of goods and services, or the transmitting of funds or data, over an electronic network, primarily the internet.
-These business transactions occur either as business-to-business (B2B), business-to-consumer (B2C), consumer-to-consumer or consumer-to-business.
+These e-commerce transactions typically fall within four types: business-to-business (B2B), business-to-consumer (B2C), consumer-to-consumer or consumer-to-business.

 How does e-commerce work?

-As the order is placed, the customer's web browser will communicate back and forth with the server hosting the online store website.
-Data pertaining to the order will then be relayed to a central computer known as the order manager -- then forwarded to databases that manage inventory levels, a merchant system that manages payment information (using applications such as PayPal), and a bank computer -- before circling back to the order manager.
-This is to make sure that store inventory and customer funds are sufficient for the order to be processed.
+As an order is placed, the customer's web browser communicates back and forth with the server hosting the e-commerce website.
+Data pertaining to the order is relayed to a central computer known as the order manager.
+The data is then forwarded to databases that manage inventory levels; a merchant system that manages payment information using payment processing applications, such as PayPal; and a bank computer.
+Finally, it circles back to the order manager.
+This ensures store inventory and customer funds are sufficient for the order to be processed.

 Types of e-commerce

 The main types of e-commerce business models include the following:

 B2B.
 This refers to the electronic exchange of products, services or information between businesses rather than between businesses and consumers.
 Examples include online directories and exchange websites that let businesses search for products, services or information and initiate online transactions through e-procurement interfaces.

 B2C.
 These transactions are when businesses sell products, services or information to consumers.
 There are typically intermediaries or middlemen that handle shipping, delivery and customer service, however.
 The term was popular during the dot-com boom of the late 1990s, when online retailers and sellers of goods were a novelty.

 Today, there are innumerable virtual stores and malls on the internet selling all types of consumer goods.
 Amazon is the most recognized among these sites, dominating the B2C market.

 Direct-to-consumer (D2C).
 This is where a business that manufactures or produces goods and services sells directly to consumers online without any middlemen or distributors involved, in contrast to B2C e-commerce.